-It was to some extent fortuitous, in that the newly posted commander of 63 Gurkha Infantry Brigade (Brigadier M. C. A. Henniker) was told that he was to receive a large and temporary reinforcement of troops for two months, and so he and his State War Executive Committee set about deciding how best to use them.
+It was to some extent fortuitous, in that the newly posted commander of 63 Gurkha Infantry Brigade (Brigadier M. C. A. Henniker) 213

 There was at this time a general reaction against big operations in the jungle, and a feeling that it was better to stick to framework operations.3 This was a healthy reaction, because troops were generally most effective if left to make steady and unspectacular progress in eliminating guerrillas by ambushes and patrols in their own districts where they had got to know the country and the people.
 Interruption and relaxation of this framework pressure simply allowed the guerrillas to make up their losses and reorganize their strained and disrupted supply system, and this had happened all too often when troops were taken away to be thrown into vast sweeps and encirclement operations in the jungle, which killed very few guerrillas and did nothing at all to reduce their hold on the people.
 Indeed, the guerrillas were presented with a propaganda point, by being able to claim that the government could not beat them even when it turned thousands of troops onto them - the familiar 'Paper Tiger' argument.4